Rapid130RS/iris_dataset/README.md

 The subject matter of the Iris dataset is a family of 260–300 types of flowers.
 In 1936 RA Fisher published a [paper](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Named link title") in the _Annals of Eugenics_.
 RA Fisher sought to differentiate between flowers based on their characteristics.
 In particular, he aimed to assess whether some types (genus) were misclassified.
-The data set contains 150 records of three different types (classes) of iris flowers with numeric values for petal length and width and sepal length and width.
+The data set contains 150 records of three different types (classes) of Iris flowers with numeric values for petal length and width and sepal length and width.

 ## Why use the Iris Dataset?